Last Updated on February 16, 2023 by Lori Geurin

 8. Be flexible and expect ups and downs.

 This is normal, just like the ups and downs in life.
 So focus on relaxing through these times and remember this too shall pass.
 Get outside if possible and do something you enjoy to relieve stress.

-Fasting isn’t easy (at first) but is sure does simplify your life.
+Fasting isn’t easy (at first) but it sure does simplify your life.

 You may find your most productive time is during your fast.
 This has been my experience.
 In fact, I’m writing this article while fasting.

-In the early days when you’re first starting out you may find yourself a little more distracted while you adjust to this new way of living.
+In the early days, when you’re first starting, you may find yourself a little more distracted while you adjust to this new way of living.
 If so, consider taking up a new hobby, writing in a gratitude journal, or calling a friend you haven’t talked to in a while.

 10. Move your body.